uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 Make sure the content-type is set to "application/jsonl+json"

-Now you are registered on the base registry and be able to configure your issuer component.
+Now you are registered on the swiyu Base Registry and be able to configure your issuer component.

 ### Use/Integrate the Trust Infrastructure

-To be able to interact with the swiyu eco system you need to host either a swiyu issuer and/or a swiyu verifier.
-Instructions on how to setup the components can be found in the [swiyu issuer cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) and the [swiyu verifier cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-verifier/).
+To be able to interact with the swiyu ecosystem you need to host either a swiyu Generic Issuer and/or a swiyu Generic Verifier.
+Instructions on how to setup the components can be found in the [swiyu Generic Issuer cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-issuer/) and the [swiyu Generic Verifier cookbook](https://swiyu-admin-ch.github.io/cookbooks/onboarding-generic-verifier/).

-To be acclaimed as a trusted issuer or verifier you need to additionally contact us by using the form found on the [swiyu trust infrastrcuture service](#open-swiyu-trust-infrastructure)
+To be acclaimed as a trusted issuer or verifier you need to additionally contact us by using the form found on the [swiyu Trust Infrastrcuture service](#open-swiyu-trust-infrastructure)

 ![onboarding-mail](../../assets/images/Cookbook_mail_trustregister.png)